 Our staff is ready to answer your questions.
-Please check the Home tab above for phone numbers and call one of our offices during business hours.
+Please check the office links in the top bar above for phone numbers and call one of our offices during business hours.

 You can also get in touch with us by e-mail right from this page and we will get back to you.

 Please check below for answers to the questions we receive the most.
 Click the plus sign to view the answer to each question:

 Please call 911 in an emergency.
 They can dispatch the proper law enforcement agency to respond to your call.
 In non-emergency circumstances you may contact the law enforcement agency that has jurisdiction over the place where the alleged crime occurred.

 In Colorado, criminal charges are brought against a defendant by the State in the name of The People of the State of Colorado.
 A victim or reporting party does not have the authority to drop criminal charges.